 It would be easy to spend several weeks in the Eternal City and still not experience all of the history, culture, and food this balmy capital city has to offer.
 With so much to see (and so few vacation days!), planning a trip can quickly become overwhelming.
 Here’s how to see the wonders of Rome in 3 days!

 Rome is a city like no other.
-I’ve visited my share of European capitals and had the chance to explore places like London, Paris, Barcelona, Athens, and Istanbul (half of which is technically in Asia!).
+I’ve visited my share of European cities and had the chance to explore places like London, Paris, Barcelona, Athens, and Istanbul (half of which is technically in Asia!).

 While there’s plenty to see and do in each of those places, you truly can’t beat the rich history and friendly culture you find in the Eternal City.